diegoh/ender3-max-gcode/README.md

 # Config for Ender 3 Max

-Includes marlin firmware config, instructions to set the correct z-offset for the BLTouch probe, and Cura start/end commands.
+Personal notes about marlin firmware config, instructions to set the correct z-offset for the BLTouch probe, and Cura start/end commands.

 ## Firmware